We call him ‘Benny the Biter,’” she says, smiling down at the 1-year-old with his arms wrapped around her leg.

 What it means

 For young children, biting is often a way to communicate, says Wilson.
 Linda Grim, M.D., agrees.
 Grim, a pediatrician at North Seattle Pediatrics, sees biting behavior when kids are “reacting to strong feelings such as fear, frustration or excitement.”
-For example, when other kids are around, a child may begin biting if she feels overwhelmed by the competition for toys or space, Grim says.
+For example, when other kids are around, a child may begin biting if they feel overwhelmed by the competition for toys or space, Grim says.

 Don’t worry that biting means your child will have later issues with aggression.
 “Biting is not a good predictor of future behavioral problems,” says Wilson.
 Typically, it’s a sign that your child is having trouble finding an appropriate way to be heard.
 While that may be little comfort when the day care calls to say your child has hurt another tot, there are techniques you can use to help stop your child’s biting.

-Wilson and Grim suggest that parents tell their kids, “Biting is not OK” and “It doesn’t feel good.”
+Wilson and Grim suggest that parents tell their kids, “Biting is not okay” and “It doesn’t feel good.”
 And be patient — it may take some time before your young one understands.

 What should parents not do?
 Bite back.
 “This technique is harmful and not helpful,” says Grim.
-In fact, Wilson points out, a parent who bites back is teaching her child that it’s OK to hurt others.
+In fact, Wilson points out, a parent who bites back is teaching their child that it’s okay to hurt others.